 A Place for Mom’s Mission To Help End Alzheimer’s

-A Place for Mom (APFM) employees gathered yesterday with a joint cause: To help find a cure for Alzheimer’s disease.
-Our staff talks to families on a daily basis who are dealing with the debilitating disease and our aging-expert writers often feature the tough topic on our Senior Living blog.
-Needless to say, the cause is one that is ‘near and dear’ to A Place for Mom.
+A Place for Mom (APFM) employees gathered yesterday with a joint cause: To help find a cure for Alzheimer’s.
+Our staff talks to families on a daily basis who are dealing with the debilitating disease and our writers often feature the tough topic on our Senior Living blog.
+Needless to say, the cause is one that is “near and dear” to A Place for Mom.

 Alzheimer’s: The 6th Leading Cause of Death in the U.S.

-According to the Alzheimer’s Association, there are 5.4 million Americans living with Alzheimer’s disease, including one in eight older Americans—and that statistic is expected to more than double in the next 40 years.
-And since it’s the 6th leading cause of death in the U.S. and the only cause of death among the top 10 in the U.S. that cannot be prevented, cured or even slowed—the nation is trying to prepare for the Silver Tsunami.
-APFM is on a mission to support research endeavors for this perplexing disease that affects to many seniors and their families.
+According to the Alzheimer’s Association, there are 5.4 million Americans living with Alzheimer’s disease, including one in eight older Americans — and that statistic is expected to more than double in the next 40 years.
+Since it’s the 6th leading cause of death in the U.S. and the only cause of death among the top 10 in the U.S. that cannot be prevented, cured or even slowed — the nation is trying to prepare for the Silver Tsunami.
+APFM is on a mission to support research endeavors for this perplexing disease that affects too many seniors and their families.